digital-brew/create-plugin/packages/block-hot-loader/README.md

 export { name, blocks, blockContainers };
 ```

 You'd simply use the 'wp_enqueue_scripts' hook to enqueue the ./src/frontend.js file only on the frontend in your php.
-I highly recommend using the wp-scripts package too, so then you can have the frontend WordPress dependencies automatically included as well by doing something like this:
+I highly recommend using the wp-scripts package too, so then you can have the frontend WordPress dependencies automatically included as well by doing something like this in your php:

 ```
 function enqueue_frontend_scripts() {